J. Hartwell Harrison

-John Hartwell Harrison (February 16, 1909January 20, 1984) was an American urologic surgeon, professor, and author.
+John Hartwell Harrison (February 16, 1909 – January 20, 1984) was an American urologic surgeon, professor, and author.
 He performed the first human organ removal for transplant to another.
 This was a pivotal undertaking as a member of the medical team that accomplished the world’s first successful kidney transplant.
 The team conducted its landmark transplant between identical twins in 1954.

 Harrison was a descendant of the Harrison family of Virginia.
 He was educated there and in Ohio prior to completing his medical training and taking up practice in Boston, Massachusetts; he specialized in urology at the Brigham and Women’s Hospital.

 Harrison taught surgery at nearby Harvard University, where he also contributed as a textbook editor and produced urological monologues.
 He died at age 74 of bladder cancer.

 Family, education, and practice

-Harrison was born in Clarksville, Virginia, the son of I. Carrington Harrison, MD and Rosalie Smith.
+Harrison was born in Clarksville, Virginia in 1909, the son of I. Carrington Harrison, MD and Rosalie Smith.
 He grew up in Danville, Virginia, and graduated from the University of Virginia, with a Bachelor of Science degree in 1929, and an MD in 1932.
 After an internship in internal medicine at Lakeside Hospital in Cleveland, Ohio, he pursued postgraduate training in surgery at the Peter Bent Brigham (now Brigham and Women's) Hospital in Boston, Massachusetts.
 He joined the Brigham staff in 1939, was made head of its Division of Urology in 1941, and made Brookline, MA his home with his wife Gertrude (née Chisholm) and four children.
 During World War II, he served in the United States Army Medical Corps in the Pacific Theater of Operations.

 After the war, Harrison also served at Harvard Medical School as Elliott Carr Cutler Professor of Surgery.
 This position was established in 1965 by the school in memory of a former professor.
 During his tenure, he authored over 140 articles and monographs, primarily on urologic and general surgery, and was editor of the three-volume reference text, Campbell's Urology.

 Harrison served as a trustee of the American Board of Urology from 1965–1974.
-He was President of the Boston Surgical Society, Vice President of the American Surgical Association, and was a member of the Board of Visitors of the University of Virginia from 1966–1974.
+He was President of the Boston Surgical Society and Vice President of the American Surgical Association.
+Like his forbear and namesake, John Hartwell Cocke, he was a member of the Board of Visitors of the University of Virginia, serving from 1966–1974.
 He was also a urologic consultant to the Air Force and the Veterans Administration.